Netcracker/KubeMarine/documentation/Installation.md

 **Preinstalled software**

-* Installation of the below packages is highly recommended; however, Kubernetes is able to work without them, but may show warnings:
+* Installation of the following packages is highly recommended; however, Kubernetes can work without them, but may show warnings:
   * ethtool
   * ebtables
   * socat